Video Celebrates America the Beautiful

 Finis!

 Last step is to convert the video into a sharing format for upload to the web.
 I export the timeline as an MPEG4 for upload to the internet.
 MPEG4 is one of my favorites because it looks good but has a small file size.
-The video host I use, veeple, converts it to flash.
-Veeple gives me some embed code which I copy/paste into the blog so you can see the video.
+MPEG4 also has the advantage of currently being one of the formats considered fairly universal online.
+Most devices and computers will play that format.

 And there you have it folks!
 Another exciting video editing journey with Lorraine Grula, Internet Video Gal.